This page is sponsored by:

 Virginia Mayo with her husband, actor Michael O'Shea, in the late 1940s

 Throughout the 1950s, Mayo acted in many westerns, including The Proud Ones (1956; with Jeffrey Hunter), The Tall Stranger (1957; with Joel McCrea, and Fort Dobbs (1958; with Clint Walker).
-From the 1960s onward, Mayo accepted just a few film and television roles.
+From the 1960s onward, Mayo accepted just a few film roles in such films as the horror releases Castle of Evil (1966; with Scott Brady and Lisa Gaye) and Haunted (1977; with Aldo Ray).

 the films of virginia mayo